plloyd11/sci-fi-quotes/README.md

-# Static project scaffold
+# Sci-Fi Quote Generator

-Simple template for one page projects using tailwindcss and vanilla JS.
+Simple project to generate a random sci-fi quote, based on a Google Sheet using the Sheety API.